Yue Guang: End of life

 Sima Ying, the prince of Chengdu, was Yue Guang’s son-in-law, but Yue Guang worked for Sima Ai, the prince of Changsha.
 In 303, during the War of the Eight Princes, Sima Ying was going to attack Sima Ai in Luoyang, who was afraid that Yue Guang would betray him due to his relationship with Sima Ying.
 Despite his protests, Yue Guang could not convince Sima Ai otherwise, which added to his mental pressure and resulted in some psychological problems.
 Eventually, Yue Guang passed away in 304.

 Family

-Yue Guang’s father was called Yue Fang, he served as a staff officer but he died early.
+Yue Guang’s father was called Yue Fang; he served as a staff officer under Xiahou Xuan but he died early.